arielherself/espresso/README.raw.md

 That might be tricky.
 Oil and natural gas power the economy of the United Arab Emirates, the next host.
 Alongside other petrostates, it fought to stop [fossil fuels](https://www.economist.com/the-economist-explains/2022/11/17/what-is-the-fossil-fuel-industry-doing-at-cop27) from being discussed more seriously in Sharm el-Sheikh.
 And although the biggest breakthrough at COP27 was the agreement to establish a “[loss-and-damage](https://www.economist.com/the-economist-explains/2022/10/03/what-is-climate-loss-and-damage)” fund to help vulnerable countries recover after disasters, the details of how that fund might operate will now have to be agreed.

+## Twitter’s mass unfollowing

+Soon after becoming Twitter’s owner, chief executive and only board member on October 27th, Elon Musk ordered staff to stop working from home and get back to the office.
+Last Thursday they received an email announcing, without explanation, that the firm’s San Francisco headquarters were closed.
+On Monday the office reopens.
+The question is how many staff will come back.

+If Mr Musk’s three weeks in charge have looked chaotic from the outside (the latest: reinstating Donald Trump’s account, following an online poll—and then Kanye West’s), internally they have been even bumpier.
+He sacked half the employees in his first week, and later laid off contractors moderating content.
+Last week he ordered remaining staff to recommit to “extremely hardcore” work, or leave.
+Many reportedly walked.

+Twitter had been [overstaffed](https://www.economist.com/business/2022/10/28/elon-musk-buys-twitter-at-last), relative to peers.
+But the scale and speed of the exodus is destabilising.
+Mr Musk warned recently that Twitter could [run out of money](https://www.economist.com/business/2022/11/17/alternatives-to-twitter-see-an-influx-of-users).
+Before that it may run out of people.

 ## The long road ahead for Evergrande

 On Monday a plot of land in Shenzhen, a city in south China, will go up for auction.
 It was supposed to be the new headquarters for Evergrande.
 But thoughts of a shiny new office are far off for the struggling Chinese property developer.
 The company is months behind schedule for releasing a plan on restructuring its massive debts.
 The group, which has some $300bn in liabilities, has been the bellwether for China’s embattled [property industry](https://www.economist.com/finance-and-economics/2022/11/17/only-a-revived-economy-can-save-chinas-property-industry).
 It defaulted in December, promising to produce a restructuring plan within six months.
 But investors remain in the dark.